yext/search-core/docs/answers-core.universalsearchrequest.querytrigger.md

 ## Remarks

 Used for search analytics.
-If a user initiated a search, do not supply a QueryTrigger.
+If a user typed the search, do not supply a QueryTrigger.